BrewBlox/brewblox-documentation/docs/dev/decisions/20180215_microservice_adjustments.md

 This may be nice, but is not strictly required for Brewblox.
 Each user has a separate installation, greatly reducing the cost of bringing the system down for an update.

-### It enables you to organize the development effort around multiple, auto teams.
+### It enables you to organize the development effort around multiple, auto teams

 While Brewpi itself does not have multiple teams, it does actively encourage open-source contributors.
 Active contributors can take responsibility for one or more services, without having to be involved in everything else.